carla-simulator/carla/Docs/python_api.md

         - `yaw` (_float_) – Z rotation in degrees.
         - `roll` (_float_) – X rotation in degrees.
 - <a name="carla.Rotation.get_forward_vector"></a>**<font color="#7fb800">get_forward_vector</font>**(<font color="#00a6ed">**self**</font>)
-Computes the vector pointing forward according the orientation for every axis.
+Computes the vector pointing forward according to the orientation of each axis.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
 - <a name="carla.Rotation.__eq__"></a>**<font color="#7fb800">\__eq__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**other**</font>)
-Returns true if both rotations represent the same orientation for every axis.
+Returns true if both rotations represent the same orientation of each axis.
     - **Parameters:**
         - `other` (_[carla.Rotation](#carla.Rotation)_) – The other rotation to be compared with.
     - **Return:** _bool_
 - <a name="carla.Rotation.__ne__"></a>**<font color="#7fb800">\__ne__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**other**</font>)
-Returns true if both rotations represent the same orientation for every axis.
+Returns true if both rotations represent the same orientation of each axis.
     - **Parameters:**
         - `other` (_[carla.Rotation](#carla.Rotation)_) – The other rotation to be compared with.
     - **Return:** _bool_